Last Updated on January 23, 2024 by Carne Diem

 I love Indian food - it's my favourite cuisine.
 I love the mixture of spices and the subtle flavours.
 It's really erotic; the spices are so sensuous. -Joe Perry

 Now that we dine at Indian restaurants frequently, we try to show our children and friends that have not experienced Indian food before, how wonderful it is.
-We always recommend butter chicken as a great gateway dish to the other curries.
-We also always order some vindaloo, but now know better than to order it "authentic hot."
+We always recommend butter chicken, also known as murgh makhani as a great gateway dish to the other curries.
 In our household, butter chicken, along with chicken tikka skewers, and glasses of mango lassi, have become one of our children's favorite meals.
 It is fun to watch the 4 year old sopping up every last bit of sauce with his piece of naan bread.

 Prepare the marinade

 To make the chicken breast marinade you just need Greek yogurt, turmeric, and Garam Masala.
 Both turmeric and Garam masala can typically be found at many super markets now.

 To make the murgh makhani chicken marinade for the butter chicken, combine the yogurt, garam masala and turmeric in a medium sized bowl.

 Cube the chicken breasts, and combine with the marinade.
 Refrigerate at least 4 hours, or overnight.

 Yogurt acts as a great tenderizer for meats like chicken.
 It is also much more gentle in is tenderizing action compared to things like citrus, so you are unlikely to run into issues like mushy chicken, from marinating too long.